Adiaslow/ParalISI/README.md

 ## Contributing

 Contributions are welcome!
-Please see our [Contributing Guide](CONTRIBUTING.md) for details on:
+Please see our [CONTRIBUTING.md](CONTRIBUTING.md) file for details on:
 - Setting up the development environment
 - Running tests
 - Code style guidelines